nestef23/my-OSCP-notes/PrivilegeEscalation/Linux.md

 Check what priviliges you have (what can be run as sudo without password)

 Compare with the list here: https://gtfobins.github.io/#+sudo

+Also check which environment variables are inherited (look for the env_keep options)
 ```
 sudo -l
 ```